MacLaurinGroup/dbOp/readme.md

 ## Updates

+* 2019-03-02
+  * Added LEFT JOIN to the sqlBuilder
+  * Added checkForMissingEmptyFields() method to check for both
+  * Added .whereOR()
+  * Psuedo namespace on INSERT/UPDATE methods
+  * Fixed sanitizeFieldsAZaz09() to allow space
 * 2019-02-28
   * Removed the auto munging of columns from "." to "_"
   * Updated .dataTableExecute() to cope with "." aliases
   * Updated .dataTableExecute() to look for hard columns to filter on
 * 2019-02-11 Updated added .dataTableExecute()
 * 2019-02-07 Initial Release